-Market Participant Other for (a) the owner, (b) the owner and operator, provide the following the operator, (c) Market Participant, and (d) the 31.8.2.3 State of organization on or incorporation: 31.8.2.4 Contact informatio n entity, mailing address nate contact person, title, relationship to the , e-mail address, office phone number, and cell 31.8.3 Identity y of Generator(s) Sub ject to Generator Deactivation Notice Locati on: Unit N [ame: PTID Nameplate Capacity in MW: Unit N [ame: PTID Nameplate Capacity in MW: Unit N Tame: PTID Nameplate Capacity in MW: Unit N Tame: PTID Nameplate Capacity in MW: Reven ue Meter Lo cation(s) (Use PTIDs): 31.8.4 Propose ed Generator Deactiv ation 31.8.4.1 The Generator Dea ctivation Notice is for the Generator(s) (check one): to be Retired to enter into a Mothba ll Outage. - 9 ntity is proposing to enter into a Mothball Outage, we to acknowledge that the Generator(s) is able to return. [] Generator(s) is able to return to service within 180 days why a Gene erator will not be able t ing entity believes that there is good cause for o return to service within 180 days, the provide for each such Generator the proposed number of days for return and supporting information to the NYISO for review.
+[ ] Market Participant[ ] Other

+If the submitting entity is not both the owner and operator, provide the following information for (a) the owner, (b) the operator, (c) Market Participant, and (d) the submitting entity:

+38.24.2.3 State of organization or incorporation:

+38.24.2.4 Contact information

+Name of contact person and alternate contact person, title, relationship to the submitting entity, mailing address, e-mail address, office phone number, and cell phone number:

+38.24.3 Identity of Generator(s) Subject to Generator Deactivation Notice

+Location:

+Unit Name: PTID Nameplate Capacity in MW:

+Unit Name: PTID Nameplate Capacity in MW:

+Unit Name: PTID Nameplate Capacity in MW:

+Unit Name: PTID Nameplate Capacity in MW:

+Revenue Meter Location(s) (Use PTIDs):

+38.24.4 Proposed Generator Deactivation

+38.24.4.1 The Generator Deactivation Notice is for the Generator(s) (check one):

+- [ ] to be Retired

+- [ ] to enter into a Mothball Outage.

+- 38.24.4.2 If the submitting entity is proposing to enter into a Mothball Outage, please check the box below to acknowledge that the Generator(s) is able to return to service within 180 days.

+[ ] Generator(s) is able to return to service within 180 days number of days for return and supporting information to the NYISO for review.
 The NYISO will determine whether the information provided satisfies the requirements of Section 5.18.3.2 of the ISO Services Tariff.
-If the Generator Deactivation Notice is for more than one Generator, and the response to this subsection 31.8.4.2 is not the same for all Generators, specify by Unit Name and PTID which Generators are able and which are not able to return to service within 180 days.
+If the Generator Deactivation Notice is for more than one Generator, and the response to this subsection 38.24.4.2 is not the same for all Generators, specify by Unit Name and PTID which Generators are able and which are not able to return to service within 180 days.

+Please note: If the submitting entity believes that there is good cause for why a Generator will not be able to return to service within 180 days, the submitting entity must separately provide for each such Generator the proposed

-- 31.8.4.3 If the submitting entity is proposing for the Generator(s) to be Retired greater than 365 days after the Generator Deactivation Assessment Start Date (as that term is defined in Section 31.1.1 of Attachment Y to the NYISO OATT,) the desired retirement date is: [day] of [month] of [year]. - 31.8.4.4 If the Generator Deactivation Notice is proposing for the Generator(s) to enter into a Mothball Outage greater than 365 days after the Generator Deactivation Assessment Start Date, the desired date to enter into a Mothball Outage is: [day] of [month] of [year].
-The submitting entity proposes to resume operation and participation in the ISO Administered Markets on: [day] of [month] of [year]. - 31.8.4.5 The submitting entity is interested in its Generator(s) being Retired or entering into a Mothball Outage in fewer than 365 days if the requirements for early deactivation are satisfied under the Gap Solution process in Section 31.2.11:
+- 38.24.4.3 If the submitting entity is proposing for the Generator(s) to be Retired on a date other than 365 days after the Generator Deactivation Assessment Start Date (as that term is defined in Section 38.1 of Attachment FF to the NYISO OATT), the desired retirement date is: [day] of [month] of [year]. - 38.24.4.4If the submitting entity is proposing for the Generator(s) to enter into a Mothball Outage on a date other than 365 days after the Generator Deactivation Assessment Start Date, the desired date to enter into a Mothball Outage is:

+[day] of [month] of [year].
+The submitting entity

+proposes to resume operation and participation in the ISO Administered Markets on: [day] of [month] of [year].